ngroegli/hacky-easter-2024/Level 7 - Seven Of Nine/Piece of Cake 2/README.md

     006746130158594281509176820132337126344703777728473261
     006746183499123883054730051615252073730973875420818711

-This outputs are then stored in txt files in the folder "possible_keys".
+These outputs are then stored in a txt files in the folder "possible_keys".

 Next we take the script from Piece of Cake 1 and adjust it to go over each *.txt file in "possible_keys" and try all keys from all files against the ciphertext.